A table calculation is a transformation we apply to the values of a single measure in our view, based on the dimensions in the level of detail.

 For any Tableau view, there is a virtual table that is determined by the dimensions in the view.
 This table is not to be confused with the tables in our data source.
 Specifically, the virtual table is determined by the dimensions within the “level of detail”.

-Tableau comes with several preset calculations that you can compute with the numbers on a view including running total, difference, percent difference, percent of total, moving average, and more.
+Tableau comes with several preset calculations that you can compute with the numbers on a view including running total, difference, percent difference, percent of the total, moving average, and more.
 These predefined calculations are called table calculations because they compute the result based on a virtual table that includes only the numbers on the view.
 Table calculations provide several benefits including:

 1. A fast way to create advanced calculations even without knowing the underlying syntax